Audit: Utah keeps teachers overall, but first 5 years tricky - NewsBreak

 The program provides teacher assistants financial support and mentoring to become fully licensed teachers.
 It is supported with state funds but also by private donors and businesses.

-Hatch, now a first grade teacher at South Clearfield Elementary School, calls the program “a gift on a silver platter.”
+Now a first-grade teacher at South Clearfield Elementary School, Hatch calls the program “a gift on a silver platter.”

-The TAPT program covered her tuition and provided academic and emotional support, which was a “win-win,” she said.
+The TAPT program covered her tuition and provided academic and emotional support, which she described as a “win-win.”

-“They would bring in people to talk about classroom management or they would bring in people to talk about ethics, or they would bring in different people from the university, and it was just awesome.
+“They would bring in people to talk about classroom management, or they would bring in people to talk about ethics or different people from the university, and it was just awesome.
 So I think that gives a huge leg up to anybody,” she said.

 The TAPT program helps existing school employees advance in their careers.
 It focuses on a population of people who already work in schools and are familiar with classroom conditions.